Cervical Disc Replacement

 Cervical Disc Replacement Recovery

-While every surgery carries some risk of injury or infection, complications and adverse events are rare.
+While every surgery carries some risk of injury or infection, complications are rare.
 Your physician will counsel you on these risks prior to the procedure.

 Request a Free Info Kit

 “I cannot say enough wonderful things.”

 "I cannot say enough wonderful things about the facility, staff and doctor that helped me."